MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/turn-external-sharing-on-or-off.md

     This setting is for your organization overall.
 Each site has its own sharing setting that you can set independently, though it must be at the same or more restrictive setting as the organization.
 See [Change the external sharing setting for a site](change-external-sharing-site.md) for more information.

 > [!IMPORTANT]
-> [Azure Active Directory external collaboration settings](/azure/active-directory/external-identities/external-collaboration-settings-configure) determine who can invite guests in your organization.
+> [Azure Active Directory external collaboration settings](/azure/active-directory/external-identities/external-collaboration-settings-configure) determine who can invite guests in your organization for site sharing (always) and file and folder sharing (if Azure B2B collaboration is enabled).
 Be sure to review Azure AD guest access settings as part of your SharePoint and OneDrive sharing setup.

 ### Which option to select

 | Select this option: | If you want to: |